ABIGAILDEBBY/DefaultRiskModel/README.md

 This project employs various machine learning models to predict loan default and estimate loss, including:
 - Logistic Regression
 - Random Forest
+- Simple Vector Machine (SVM)
+- K-Nearest Neighbors
+- Decision Tree
+- Naive Bayes
-- Gradient Boosting
+- Gradient Boosting Classifier
-- XGBoost

 Each model is implemented and evaluated within the Jupyter Notebook to determine its effectiveness in predicting loan defaults and estimating financial loss.